nuiva/Mangadex-filter/README.md

 Go to Mangadex [search page](https://mangadex.org/search) to set the tag filters.
 The toggles are shown next to the included/excluded genres.

-The tag filtering is capped at 1 checked manga every 1.1 seconds to avoid autoban.
-It is slow at first, but seen series are cached and not fetched again.
+Note that there is a 600 requests/10min limit on some Mangadex pages, and this script requests every manga that you have seen **for the first time**.
+Hence, refreshing all recent updates pages right after installation is not recommended, though no bans have been received yet.

 For manual filtering, there are "Filter" buttons near the series name.
-You can unfilter series at their specific page, e.g., https://mangadex.org/manga/11796
+You can unfilter series at their specific page.

-The script includes some tools for bulk filtering, but it's quite messy so I don't recommend looking into it.
+The script includes some tools for bulk filtering, but they are currently out of commission.